At long last, part two. (If you missed part one, you may want to catch up.)

 “Then you’ll get a pat-down.”

-“Couldn’t I just go through that?” gesturing in vain to the poor nearly discarded relic of a metal detector, left standing there just to mock the likes of me.
+“Couldn’t I just go through that?”
+I said, gesturing in vain to the poor nearly discarded relic of a metal detector, left standing there just to mock the likes of me.

 And so I waited once again in disgrace to be called back for my humiliation.
 Then I caught sight of my tormentor.